 That's why from now on I won't make links anymore whenever terms like those are coming up.

-single atoms of copper in aluminum are more
+case is that single atoms of copper in aluminum are more effective at obstructing

 Large precipitates are inefficient too, because you can only have a few of those.
 So there is some optimal combination of size and number; the Al-Cu system nicely illustrated that.